flatangle/flatlib/docs/source/tutorials/intro-python.rst

 Introduction to Python
 ======================

-The purpose of this tutorial is to show how you can quickly start working with the Python programming language.
+The purpose of this tutorial is to show you how you can quickly start working with the Python programming language.
 If you already know how to use Python, you can skip this tutorial.